-Mission: The philosophy of IGH reflects the mission of Rochester Regional Health, to provide an evidence-based educational program that would enable a nursing professional to begin to practice in an ever-changing health care community.
+Mission: To provide an evidence-based educational program that would enable a nursing professional to begin to practice in an ever-changing health care community.

-Vision: Lead the evolution of health care education to enable graduates to practice nursing excellence, develop a professional identity, and to become life-long learners.
+Vision: Lead the evolution of health care education to enable graduates to practice nursing excellence, develop a professional identity, and become life-long learners.

 The Isabella Graham Hart (IGH) Program believes that practical nursing practice is grounded in the biological, psychological, sociological, and spiritual sciences practiced under the supervision of a registered nurse or other qualified health care professionals.
 Nursing is devoted to promoting, maintaining, and restoring the health of individuals and families, as well as promoting a peaceful, dignified death.
 Licensed Practical Nurses (LPN’s) care for diverse individuals and families across the lifespan in a variety of inpatient and community-based settings by providing safe, culturally sensitive, individualized, patient/relationship-centered care.

 Professional values guide interactions with individuals, families, and the health care team.
 LPNs demonstrate professional behaviors by exhibiting accountability for their actions, meeting the health care needs of patients, and assuming legal responsibility for the care they provide.
 LPNs demonstrate professional identity by upholding their commitment to the public and by adhering to an established code of ethics.

 The major roles of the LPN include a provider of nursing care and a member of the nursing profession.
 As providers of care, LPNs contribute to the promotion of wellness, use nursing judgment in the identification of current and emerging patient problems, and function as advocates for individuals and families.
 In addition, LPNs demonstrate leadership by guiding and directing other LPNs and unlicensed assistive personnel to provide safe, quality patient care within their state's scope of practice.
 They provide selected patient education using established protocols and reinforce education provided by other members of the health care team to achieve positive clinical outcomes.